Home Network Upgrade

 I decided that I had to reset the printer to factory settings.
 There were support instructions on the printer manufacturer website that said how to do this.
 It involved restarting the printer holding down certain buttons, pressing other buttons six times, and so on.
 The printer came up and picked a dynamic IP address.

-To change this to a static IP, I had to print out a configuration report to find out what IP address the printer had chosen, then access the printer's configuration page from my computer's web browser, change the static IP on the configuration page, and reboot the printer again.
+To change this to a static IP, I had to print out a configuration report to find out what IP address the printer had chosen (press GO 3 times), then access the printer's configuration page from my computer's web browser, change the static IP on the configuration page to 192.168.68.3, and reboot the printer again.
 Then I had to delete the printer and re-add it in System Settings on each Mac.
 It works now.